-If you have symptoms associated with coronavirus including a new continuous cough and a high temperature, you are advised to stay at home for 7 days.
+If you have symptoms associated with coronavirus including a new continuous cough, a high temperature, or less of sense of taste and/or smell, you are advised to stay at home for 7 days.
 Do not book a GP appointment or attend your GP practice.
 If you live with other people, they should also stay at home for at least 14 days, to avoid spreading the infection outside the home.

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.

 Only call 111 direct if you are advised to do so by the online service or cannot go online.

 For the latest COVID-19 advice please visit www.nhs.uk/coronavirus.